Statement

 I am a mixed media artist who works with fabric.
 My mother taught me how to sew during my childhood, and I studied textiles in art school.

 My artwork is a combination of printmaking, painting, and collage, on fabric.
 I am very interested in working with the different grid patterns of construction fences.
+Sometimes I use the grids from monoprinted construction fences just for the grid, and other times it’s a metaphor for protections or boundary setting.

 My interest in using construction fences started in 2002 when I started seeing different patterns, shapes, and sizes, as they were being used at many construction sites as a barrier to keep people safe by blocking off the site.